faithoflifedev/google_vision_workspace/README.md

     --credential-file=<credentials file path>    (defaults to "/Users/chris/.vision/credentials.json")

 Available commands:
-  detect      Run image detection and annotation for an images. highlight   Draw a box to highlight any objects detected. safe_search SafeSearch Detection detects explicit content such as adult content or violent content within an image.
+  crop_hints  Set of crop hints that are used to generate new crops when serving images. detect      Run image detection and annotation for an images. highlight   Draw a box to highlight any objects detected. safe_search SafeSearch Detection detects explicit content such as adult content or violent content within an image.